Our Services

 Helpful Resources

-Tired means low energy and motivation, while sleepy means a biological drive to fall asleep caused by adenosine build-up and shaped by your circadian rhythm, so distinguishing them helps you recognize true excessive daytime sleepiness.
+Being tired means low energy or motivation, while being sleepy refers to a biological drive to fall asleep, triggered by adenosine buildup and regulated by your circadian rhythm.
+Recognizing this distinction is the first step in identifying true excessive daytime sleepiness (EDS).

 Being tired is not the same as being sleepy.